 The first time a boy asked me to date him because I am light-skinned, I was furious.
 I already knew that there was nothing wrong with being darker and even though this was his preference, I did not think he had the right.
 I also wanted to be seen as more than the colour of my skin.
 After schooling him on what I thought should be important when considering a partner, I would go back to my room more awakened than angry.
 At one point or the other in our lives, we would be considered as colour.
 I would flit through friend groups and individuals over the years that would cement my belief that people are attracted to or drawn away from skin.
 How it gathers, where it gathers, or what colour it is.
 And for that boy, it was the colour of skin.

 It would be ignorant for me to say that some people, many people, like this boy don’t prefer light-skinned women over dark-skinned women.
-It would also be ignorant of you to think, say, that there aren’t many people who prefer dark-skinned women and especially men as well.
+It would also be ignorant to think, say, that there aren’t many people who prefer dark-skinned women and especially men as well.
 In fact, the “tall, dark and handsome,” preference announces more of the DARK than the other adjectives.
-If I thought that light-skinned girls had it hard, light-skinned guys are at the very bottom of the skin food chain.
+This is because light-skinned guys are at the very bottom of the skin food chain.
 People who are not educated about albinism, genetics, and skin colouration have advised me to steer off light-skinned men if I don’t want children with albinism.
 The average Nigerian would see a light-skinned man as a womanizer, a mama’s boy, a woman wrapper, or effeminate.
 Think about it, you know it’s the truth.

 In 2019, Beyoncé Knowles featured Wizkid in the Brown Skin Girl track.
 The lyrics of the song promised an atmosphere of union amongst brown-skinned girls everywhere, instead, colourism in Nigeria trumped the song’s message.
-Their message was clear to all Europeanly-African women THIS SONG DOES NOT BELONG TO YOU.
-And so I would see a tweet here or there, a WhatsApp status shading “bleached” African women and other African women that the “original” brown-skinned girls didn’t feel were cool enough to join their clique.
+People wrote about how light skinned women should not sing the song as it didn’t include them.
+And so I would see a tweet here or there, a WhatsApp status shading “bleached” African women and other African women that the “original” brown-skinned girls were not them.
 You would think that because the lead singer on the track does not have the skin colour that qualifies her to even breathe where the melanin on fleek gang reside, would make them reconsider who and what should be brown.
-I have never used the “melanin on fleek” line or all the other such cliche on my pictures and with good reason.
+I have never used the “melanin on fleek” line or all the other such clichés on my pictures and with good reason.
 Have I felt like using those words before?
 Yes, I have.
 However, the urge to prove that I am among a tribe of people who constantly remind me that I am more European than African died a long time ago.
 I am African, my melanocytes make melanin, just like every other human on the planet.
-And maybe I do not make the same amount of melanin as you, but who are you to speak up for melanin?
+And maybe I do not make the same amount of melanin as you, but we all have it.

-Dear dark-skinned girls, we are not in competition with you on who is more African.
-Just like you, I have also lost opportunities because of the colour of my skin, as I have gained.
-How do you think that makes me feel?
-I second guess myself as many times as you do, about receiving something only because of my skin, even though I worked hard for it.
+Dear dark-skinned girls, it is very unfair that years of media colourism has meant you feel less beautiful than you are.
+We are stronger when we know that we are not in competition with you on who is more African.
+Just like you, I have also lost opportunities because of the colour of my skin, as I have gained — and that’s not to say it compares to the things you experience.
+I want you to know that I second guess myself maybe as many times as you do, about receiving something only because of my skin, even though I worked hard for it.
 I second guess myself because you go about saying that if I were dark-skinned I would not be beautiful, that I am only beautiful because I am light-skinned.
 You’d make a pretty bad light-skinned girl yourself and that’s the truth.
 We are each made in the colour that glorifies our beauty, I believe so.
 My younger sister is dark-skinned and looks a lot like me and she is amazingly beautiful.
 Her beauty does not detract from mine.
 I could argue that I already know how I would look if I were dark-skinned, because of my sister, but then, I am comfortable in the skin I was born with.
-Remember the phase that almost every black girl wanted to be light-skinned?
+Remember the phase that many black girls wanted to be light-skinned because the media taught us that lighter shade means more beautiful?
 The era of skin toning and bleaching left naturally light-skinned girls like me with a lot to deal with.
 If the colour of our skins weren’t shiny or supple-looking then you would accuse us of definitely bleaching it.
-Worse, a Nigerian socialite released a statement around that time about why she bleached her skin by blaming a light-skinned who had nothing to do with her decision.
-It’s no fault of ours really, the decisions you make for your skin.
+However, lighter skin is not more beautiful skin!
+You are the right shade of beautiful!
 Dear light-skinned girl, it is okay to be light-skinned and have hyperpigmentation in places that people think you shouldn’t.
 Dark-skinned people experience this as well.
 Be comfortable in your skin.
-Even if you look too European to be African, remember that it is because you fought with the sun and won.
+The diversity in our blackness is what makes us African, remember that we all fought with the sun and won!
 If you do not love the body or skin you live in, you might suffocate in it one day. ✚